A Perspective on Innovation and Leadership: A Keynote from Mayor Lauren McLean

 Mayor of Boise, Idaho

-Mayor McLean believes that the feeling of community sets Boise apart from other U.S. cities.
-The Competitiveness Dinner on August 6th coincided with "National Night Out," a community engagement event that originated to raise awareness about neighborhood crime but has evolved into a celebration with block parties, fairs, and a spirit of neighborliness.
-Under McLean’s leadership, this event has gained renewed attention and has become an annual celebration of community connection.
-For her, this event embodies the values that make Boise strong and reflects her administration's commitment to continually asking, “What more can we do to support our residents?”
+Beyond its attractiveness as a growing city for innovation and economic opportunity, Mayor McLean highlighted another reason why CHIPS investors and future generations of workforce may be drawn to Boise - the distinct feeling of community that she believes sets Boise apart from other U.S. cities.
+As it happened, the Competitiveness Dinner on August 6th coincided with "National Night Out," a community engagement event that originated to raise awareness about neighborhood crime but has evolved into a celebration with block parties, fairs, and a spirit of neighborliness.
+This event is one of many in Boise – nearly 100 every summer in Downtown Boise alone – that celebrate community connection and contribute to the city’s overall spirit.
+Events like these embody the values that make Boise strong and reflects the city’s commitment to continually asking, “What more can we do to support our residents?”

-With Boise growing rapidly and investments in innovation opening new opportunities, Mayor McLean envisions a bright future for the city.
-She thanked the attendees of the Competitiveness Conversation for choosing Boise and expressed her enthusiasm for collaborating with them to make the city an even better place to live in the coming years.
+With Boise growing rapidly and investments in innovation opening new opportunities, Mayor McLean envisioned a bright future, where organizations across all sectors come together to create a vibrant and welcoming city.
+She thanked the attendees of the Competitiveness Conversation for choosing Boise and expressed her enthusiasm for collaborating with them to make the city an even better place to live and work in the coming years.